Kejoko/Donkey-Konvolutional/readme.md

 To use and work on this project you will need to install a couple python packages.
 This is under the assumption that you already have python3 installed.
 ##### OpenCV
 Open your preferred shell and run the command "pip3 install opencv-python"
+##### TensorFlow
+1. Install Virtualenv by opening your preferred shell and running the command "pip3 install virtualenv"
+2. Install TensorFlow by opening your preferred shell and running the command "pip3 install --user --upgrade tensorflow"